LewisJor/lewisjor.github.io/content/about.md

 - **Edge Computing**: Systems that operate in disconnected or resource-constrained environments
 - **Defense Technology**: Applying advanced ML to mission-critical applications

-## Current Focus

-I'm exploring opportunities in defense/space/biolog/robotics technology, where I can combine my technical expertise with my understanding of mission-critical systems.
-I'm passionate about applying machine learning and distributed systems to solve problems.

 ## Let's Connect

 I'm always interested in connecting with others working on challenging technical problems.
 Whether it is at a coffee shop or 4000 miles away.
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/mrlewisjor/).